divnix/std/docs/tutorials/hello-moon/Readme.md

 The MOTD will be shown, too.

 The first time, you need to teach the `direnv` daemon to trust the `.envrc` file via `direnv allow`.
-If you want to reload the devshell (e.g. to reconcile Nixago Pepples), you can just run `direnv reload`.
+If you want to reload the devshell (e.g. to reconcile Nixago Pebbles), you can just run `direnv reload`.

 Because I use these commands so often, I've set: `alias d="direnv"` in my shell's RC file.